 Opened: June 1933

-• One of France's most iconic football landmarks, the ground is named after the former commercial director of the Lens Mining Company, Félix Bollaert.
+• One of France's most iconic football landmarks, the ground was originally named after the former commercial director of the Lens Mining Company, Félix Bollaert.

 • Built by unemployed miners, the venue originally possessed an oval shape but began to take on a rectangular form when the first of four new stands was unveiled in 1976.

-• The Stade Félix Bollaert holds the rare distinction of being able to accommodate the entire population of the town where it is located, with Lens home to around 36,000 inhabitants.
+• Stade Bollaert-Delelis holds the rare distinction of being able to accommodate almost the entire population of the town where it is located, with Lens home to around 36,000 inhabitants.